silkstaff/Text2Hip/README.md

 # Text2Hip
 * A project about an algorithm that transforms normal sentences to hiphop-like lyrics, 'Text to Hiphop'
 * People: Jihyeong Ko, Jinsoo Bae, Sanghee Kim, Hojin Hwang (who are 3th member of the big data Academic Club, BITAmin)
-* Main Points: LDA(extracts main context from texts), transformer(makes text hiphop-like), Rhyme Optimization(optimizes the output from transformer by using our own Rhyme Score)
+* Main Points: LDA(extracts main context from texts), Transformer(makes texts hiphop-like), Rhyme Optimization(improves rhyme of the outputs with our own rhyme scoring system)

 ## Introduction Video